baselime/docs/security/overview.md

 ---

-## Integration Security
+## Connector Security

-Baselime integrate through CloudFormation, and secure the integration with a unique code.
+Baselime connects to your AWS account through CloudFormation, and secure the connection with a unique code.